John 21

 John 21 is the twenty-first and final chapter of the Gospel of John in the New Testament of the Christian Bible.
-It contains an account of a post-crucifixion appearance in Galilee, which the text describes as the third time Jesus had appeared to his disciples.
-In the course of this chapter, there is a miraculous catch of 153 fish, the confirmation of Peter's love for Jesus, a foretelling of Peter's death in old age, and a comment about the beloved disciple's future.
+It contains an account of a post-crucifixion appearance in Galilee, which the text describes as the third time when Jesus had appeared to his disciples.
+In the course of this chapter, there is a miraculous catch of 153 fish, the confirmation of Peter's love for Jesus, a foretelling of Peter's death, and a comment about the beloved disciple's future.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 25 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: